 assaults and for all other assaults including threats of physical harm."
 (Understanding

-The overall crime rate counts
+and Preventing Violence 1993) Other Crime Measures The overall crime rate counts

 burglary, larceny, and car theft along with the violent crimes (homicide, rape,